mmazi/rescu/README.md

 ------------------------------------------

 ResCU enables the user to create a proxy Rest client in run-time directly from a JAX-RS annotated interface.
-ResCU is mostly focused on json-based service.
+ResCU is mostly focused on json-based services.

 Many other libraries do this (eg. Jersey and RESTEasy); the benefit of ResCU is that it is very lightweight with minimal dependencies.
-This makes it great for Android apps etc.
+This makes it good for Android apps etc.

 Dependencies: